OneSignalDevelopers/onesignal-go-sample/README.md

 OneSignal makes engaging customers simple and is the fastest, most reliable service to send push notifications, in-app messages, SMS, and emails.

-This project demonstrates sending push notifications using the [onesignal-go-api Go package ](https://pkg.go.dev/github.com/OneSignal/onesignal-go-api).
+This project demonstrates sending push notifications using the [onesignal-go-api](https://pkg.go.dev/github.com/OneSignal/onesignal-go-api) Go package.
 You can use this project as a boilerplate or reference to start your project.

 ## 🚦 Getting started